-Whether you're in the midst of sifting through college applications, or already on your way to earning your degree, how you are going to finance your education can feel overwhelming.
+Whether you’re in the midst of sifting through college applications, or already on your way to earning your degree, how you're going to pay for your education can feel overwhelming.
 Knowing you have a number of financial options will help ease this.
 Scholarships present a great opportunity to help finance your degree while reducing the amount of financial aid or loans to do so, since scholarships are gift money that does not require repayment.
 Scoring the funds may be more attainable than you think.

 Starting the Application Process

 Knowing when to strike can make all of the difference in the chance to obtain scholarship funds.
 While many scholarships are offered and have a deadline in the award year prior, there are plenty with running deadlines.
 Scholarship availability also varies—some are based on academic achievement and merit, while others are specific to certain circumstances.
 Once the timeframe for applying has been established, knowing where to look is the next crucial step in reducing the out-of-pocket cost for your education.

 With so many available scholarship options, the wealth of choices may be overwhelming.
 Start by checking out college websites for the schools you may be interested in, and then shift to employee, community, federal and organizational offerings.
 Remember, if you’re currently employed, your own organization may offer scholarship opportunities for employees.
 Checking out free scholarship searchable databases will allow you to enter a variety of personal information, characteristics and achievements, to maximize your results for eligible scholarships to apply to.

 Some free scholarship search resources include:

 Some scholarships will pay directly to your school, while others will send the awarded amount directly to you.
 Be sure to ask questions once you have been granted a scholarship to be sure the funds will be appropriately applied to your educational costs.
 No matter how the funds are provided to you, work closely with your school’s financial aid office to ensure any other awarded funds are appropriately adjusted if necessary.